Last reviewed: 23 May 2023

 Reasonable adjustment leave including redeployment leave is time when the employee was unable to work because they were waiting for reasonable adjustments to be made, for example for IT or other equipment to arrive and be installed.
 It also includes absences while an employee waited for a suitable alternative vacancy to be found for them as a reasonable adjustment because they were no longer able to do their existing job because of their disability.

 You should also consider discounting some or all disability related sickness absences.
 If an employee’s disability has meant that they have taken more time off sick than someone without that disability, then this criterion may place them at a substantial disadvantage.

 In this situation you should consider if it is reasonable in all the circumstances to discount some, or all, of the employee’s disability related absences.
 Again, the efforts you have made to enable the employee to reduce the amount of time they took off sick by making other reasonable adjustments will be a factor in deciding how reasonable it is to discount these absences.

 If you use objective/equation-based models such as the Bradford Factor, consider discounting all disability-related leave from the calculation and only include non-disability related sick leave.

-Remember that some of your employees may work flexible hours either as a reasonable adjustment because of a disability or for some other reason such as childcare obligations.
+Remember that some of your employees may work flexible hours either as a reasonable adjustment because of a disability or for some other reason such as childcare or other caring obligations.
 This may have been particularly so during periods of working from home during lockdowns when schools were not open.